BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded areas like the Place el-Hedim.
-While Meknes is generally safe, keep your valuables secure and be polite but firm when declining unsolicited offers for tours or goods.
-It's also a good idea to have your hotel's address written down in Arabic for taxi drivers.
+Be aware of your surroundings, especially in crowded areas like the Place el-Hedim and the souks.
+While generally safe, keep your valuables secure and be polite but firm in declining persistent offers from touts or unofficial guides.
+If someone seems overly insistent, a simple 'La shukran' (no thank you) and walking away confidently usually does the trick.

 packing